Faculty

 Brief Introduction

-Jack Ng has published ~50 journal papers (as of 2021) in internationally recognized journals, including first author or corresponding author publications in Nature Photonics, Nature Communications, Science Advances, and Physical Review Letters.
+Jack Ng has published ~70 journal papers (as of 2025) in internationally recognized journals, including first author or corresponding author publications in Nature Photonics, Nature Communications, Science Advances, Light, Science, and Applications, and Physical Review Letters.
+Ranked World’s Top 2% of Scientists Released by Stanford University in 2022.

 Research Interests